iliasra/Dual-Attention-for-LOB-Price-Trend-Prediction/README.md

-# Dual Attention for Limit Order Book Price Trend Prediction
+# Economically Grounded Evaluation for LOB Price Trend Prediction

 This repository contains the research code for a thesis project on price trend prediction from Limit Order Book (LOB) data.
-I use it as an experimental framework to study how event-level preprocessing, continuous-time feature representations, and transformer-based architectures can be combined for short-horizon market movement prediction.
+The objective is to build and test an evaluation framework for price trend prediction where labels, thresholds, metrics, and model selection are tied to economically meaningful trading signals.

+A dual-attention transformer architecture is used as a case study inside this framework.
+It provides a controlled model family for testing hypotheses about event-level LOB representations, continuous-time kinematic streams, local attention over noisy sequences, and optional mixture-of-experts (MoE) routing.
+The broader research question is whether a model that looks good under standard classification metrics still produces useful directional signals once the labelling and evaluation protocol accounts for spread, execution costs, calibration, and fixed-rate signal selection.

 The project is not intended to be a polished trading system.
-It is a research prototype designed to make modelling assumptions explicit, test alternative LOB representations, and evaluate whether richer event-window features improve classification of future price trends.
+It is a research prototype designed to make modelling assumptions explicit, compare economically motivated labelling choices, and evaluate short-horizon price trend prediction in a way that is closer to the decisions a downstream trading or backtesting system would actually consume.

 ## Research Motivation

 LOB data is high-frequency, irregular, noisy, and strongly event-driven.
-A core question in this project is whether I can represent local LOB dynamics in a way that is more informative than raw snapshots alone, while still preserving the temporal structure needed by a transformer model.
+A core problem is that conventional price-movement labels can be statistically convenient while remaining economically weak: they may ignore spread, execution costs, output rate, and the difference between ranking the best signals and classifying every event.
+This repository therefore focuses on the full evaluation protocol, not only the neural architecture.

-I focus on two complementary research directions:
+I focus on three complementary research directions:

+1. **Economically meaningful labels and evaluation**

+   The preprocessing pipeline supports adaptive price trend labels whose threshold can combine estimated round-trip costs and local volatility.
+Model selection can monitor metrics such as directional precision at a fixed signal rate, where the top `x%` up and down probability scores are evaluated as the actionable signals.
+Post-training evaluation can fit directional thresholds on validation probabilities and apply the selected thresholds to held-out test data.

-1. **Preprocessing and token construction for LOB events**
+2. **Preprocessing and token construction for noisy LOB events**

    I explore dynamic and static transformations of LOB windows before they are passed to the model.
 For dynamic streams, I experiment with a spline-based